linqingfan/QCSetup/README.md

 sh .vscode/launch_research.sh
 ```
 Look for BasicQuantBookTemplate.ipynb to see how to start quantbook
-There is a minor ammendment need to be made.
-The first code to execute is:
+There is a minor ammendment: The first code to execute is:
 ```
 %run start.py
 ```